TabooHarmony/hermes-mainframe-theme/README.md

 ## Customization

-The theme is a single YAML file.
-All aesthetic logic lives in `customCSS`.
+The theme is a single YAML file, and all aesthetic logic lives in `customCSS`.
 Key values you might want to tweak:

 - **Scanline opacity** - Search for `rgba(51, 255, 0, 0.04)` in the scanlines block and adjust the alpha
 - **Glow intensity** - Modify the `text-shadow` values in the phosphor glow section